martinezedwin/ros_container_gui_support/README.md

 5. take away permissions when you're done: `xhost - local:root`

 Using the scripts:
-* Replace step 4 with (change to the ros folder, give the script permission, and finally run it: `cd ros && chmod +x turtlesim_with_keyboard.sh && ./turtlesim_with_keyboard_control.sh`
+* Replace step 4 with (change to the ros folder, give the script permission, and finally run it) Probably need to run it twice due to same GUI issue as bove: `cd ros && chmod +x turtlesim_with_keyboard.sh && ./turtlesim_with_keyboard_control.sh`